Recipe Overview

+Normally a rolled cutout cookie.
 Most of the recipes for this traditional Pennsylvania Dutch cookie use chilled dough that you roll very thin and cut with a cookie cutter.
 Some bakers press sliced almonds, or a pecan half into the dough, brush with an egg wash, and sprinkle with cinnamon sugar before baking.
 Others roll the dough into small balls and bake.
-These are fine baking methods but more labor intensive.
-My motto is keep things simple!
+These are fine baking methods but a bit labor intensive.

-Slice and bake cookies, or refrigerator/icebox cookies, are easy and convenient.
-Before baking, sprinkle the cookies with colored sugar to make them a bit more festive for the holidays.
-They’re great sprinkled with cinnamon sugar, too.
+Easy to decorate (or not!).
+Decorate the cookies with colored sugar to make them a bit more festive for the holidays (somewhat like these cream cheese spritz cookies).
+They’re great sprinkled with cinnamon sugar, too, or just plain.

 I can assure you, there’s no sand in sand tarts!
 The ingredients are simple and I bet you already have everything you need in your sandbox, er, I mean, pantry.